Vega Baja, Puerto Rico: Government

-Vega Baja, like all municipalities of Puerto Rico, elect a mayor every four years to administer the city.
-The educator Marcos Cruz Molina is the mayor since 2013 and Rafael “Piro” Martinez is the President of the Municipal Legislature.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Vega Baja is Marcos Cruz Molina, of the Popular Democratic Party (PPD).
+He was first elected at the 2012 general elections.

 The city belongs to the Puerto Rico Senatorial district III, which is represented by two senators.
-In 2012, José "Joito" Pérez and Ángel "Chayanne" Martínez were elected as District Senators.
-Rafael (Tatito) Hernández is the Eleventh District Representative and Hector Torres the Twelve District Representative at the House of Representatives of Puerto Rico.
+In 2024, Brenda Pérez Soto and Gabriel González were elected as District Senators.

 Transportation

 There are 23 bridges in Vega Baja.